Art in Parks

 City Parks

-The City of Pittsburgh has announced the eight artists and teams selected to create high-impact permanent public art installations in the five RAD parks throughout the city.
+The City of Pittsburgh contracted eight artists and teams selected to create high-impact permanent public art installations in the five RAD parks throughout the city.
 The eight artists were chosen from a field of 74 applicants from all over the world; five have Pittsburgh connections.
-The selected artists are collaborating with the City on site selection, design, and installation.
+The selected artists collaborated with the City on site selection, design, and installation.
 Read more about the artists here.

-Community engagement, as a critical component of design development, is ongoing both virtually and in the parks.
-Final concepts have been reviewed and approved by the Art Commission.
-Sequencing and implementation of each project will be staggered, depending on project complexity and weather constraints.
+Community engagement, as a critical component of design development, was received both virtually and in the parks.
+Final concepts were reviewed and approved by the Art Commission.
+Sequencing and implementation of each project were staggered.
+Many of the projects have been installed, with the remaining projects to be completed in the near-future.

 Press